WWFE

-WWFE (670 AM), known as "The Word", is a commercial radio station in Miami, Florida, broadcasting to the Miami-Fort Lauderdale area.
-WWFE has an English language Christian radio format.
-The radio studios and offices are on SW 27th Avenue in Miami.
+WWFE (670 AM, "The Word") is a commercial radio station licensed to Miami, Florida, United States, and broadcasting to the Miami-Fort Lauderdale area.
+Owned by Salem Media Group, WWFE has a Christian radio format, with studios and offices are on SW 27th Avenue in Miami.
+WWFE broadcasts from a directional antenna at all times, with a six-tower array used at night.